Respiratory Care Therapy

 |Hispanic or Latino||1,017|

-Americans aren’t the only ones with an interest in Respiratory Care Therapy/Therapist.
+Respiratory Care Therapy/Therapist appeals to people across the globe.
 About 0.7% of those with this major are international students.

 How Much Do Respiratory Care Therapy Majors Make?